bradtraversy/proshop-v2/readme.md

 ### Bug: All file types are allowed when updating product images

-When updating product images as an Admin user, all file types are allowed.
+When updating and uploading product images as an Admin user, all file types are allowed.
 We only want to upload image files.
 This is fixed by using a fileFilter function and sending back an appropriate error when the wrong file type is uploaded.

+You may see that our `checkFileType` function is declared but never actually used, this change fixes that.
+The function has been renamed to `fileFilter` and passed to the instance of [ multer ](https://github.com/expressjs/multer#filefilter)

 > Code changes can be seen in [uploadRoutes.js](./backend/routes/uploadRoutes.js)